Aqua-Regia-AI/models_journey/src/chapter_1.md

 All the above stories will be covered in the following chapters, so you can patiently study my amazing journey to be an entrepreneur and the reasons why _Aqua Regia_ is a non profit organization.

 ## Why this is not a technical document?

+This document is only about the journey.
+There are quite a few parts where you can find technical documentations or technical language, but most the content will be just a story of a journey and why those decisions were made.

+Honestly most of the AI companies give up very good technical information (even closed source ones) but no one talks about the behind the scenes.
+If we want to frame a good picture of the current AI scene, there are some windmills you think are dangerous giants but they're just hyped up local competition.
+The actuall giants are under the ground.
+After you pass the windmills, you will find a big lake full of black swans and the lake is surrounded by landmines.

+The point here is not to scare you about starting an AI business.
+The point is to help you build your business with eyes wide open and a good understanding of the surroundings.

+## Who's the audience of this document?